StoneCypher/Manderl/README.md

 Status
 ------

 This is a new library and is not considered to be usable yet, let alone production ready.
+(In fact, it doesn't even work yet.)